jeetsukumaran/DendroPy/doc/source/primer/phylogenetic_distances.rst

 .. literalinclude:: /examples/pdm_ses2.py

-A convenience method is available to read community data from a delimited source, :meth:`~dendropy.calculate.phylogeneticdistance.PhylogeneticDistanceMatrix.read_assemblage_membership_definitions_from_csv`, which makes the process somewhat easier:
+A convenience method is available to read community data from a delimited source, :meth:`~dendropy.calculate.phylogeneticdistance.PhylogeneticDistanceMatrix.assemblage_membership_definitions_from_csv`, which makes the process somewhat easier:

 .. literalinclude:: /examples/pdm_ses3.py